saramorillon/RPG-Maker-MV-Achievements/README.md

 The Y position of "Achievement unlocked!" window.
 Default is 0.

+__Ach. unlocked name color__

+The color number of the name in "Achievement unlocked!" window.
+Default is 0.

 __Locked ach. name color__

 The color of the name of locked achievements in achievements window.
 Default is 0.